AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

 ##### Form Errors

-The first thing that comes to mind is how errors are handled and displayed on the view.
+The first thing that comes to mind is how errors are handled and displayed in the view.
 You'll most likely have to tweak your `_form.html.erb` partial to display errors appropriately because the service object doesn't match the Rails approach like ActiveRecord does.
 To handle errors, you might:

-* Create a view or a form object.
+* Create a view or a form object
-* Proxy errors to `@post` and reference it in the view.
+* Proxy errors to `@post` and `@post.errors` in the view
-* Loop through a custom array of errors in the view.
+* Loop through a custom array of errors in the view
-* Include `ActiveModel::Validations` to your service.
+* Include `ActiveModel::Validations` to your service

 With time, devs using service objects will probably end up with a solution that they'll apply on all their views.
-From experience, this is rarely the case and multiple implementations of error handling or form views are spread across the codebase.
+From experience, this is rarely the case and multiple implementations of error handling or forms are spread across the codebase.
 Devs spend time going against Rails just to accomodate the use of service objects.

 ##### Controller routes